 The 30th birthday of the girl who was going out with the former cohabitant from Brighton was to be celebrated at Fitzherberts in Brighton, and I was invited.
 Such is the fallibility of memory, as has been proven, I hesitate to say whether I heard the B-52’s that night or not, but something of that type was certainly played.
 I cannot be sure either if it was before or after this party that I purchased their eponymous debut album.
 I do know, however, that the record had been on my mental ‘to buy’ list ever since I’d heard Planet Claire on BBC Radio 6 whilst working at Nikon between 2003 and 2008.
-In any case, I was looking for something to proceed Typical Girls by the Slits, so 52 Girls seemed appropriate.
-Both songs display a strong rhythmic element, both have female lead vocals and harmonies, both incorporate ‘girls’ into their title.
+In any case, I was looking for something to proceed Typical Girls by the Slits, so 52 Girls seemed appropriate: both songs are strong rhythmically, both contain female lead vocals and harmonies, both incorporate ‘girls’ into their title.
 Despite The B-52’s reputation for kitsch, they could certainly rock – this is a band that cut their chops at CBGBs.
 Ricky Wilson’s guitar forms the backbone to many of their best songs, a guitar tuned to taste, sometimes shorn of a string or two.

 Buzzcocks Spiral Scratch EP was purchased from Really Good Records in Plymouth a few years earlier (possibly on the same visit that yielded Tom Tom Club by the Tom Tom Club) on 7” (the brevity of its four sings allow for that) in a sleeve that had seen better days.
 The hassle of recording vinyl onto my laptop had precluded its inclusion on any previous playlist so I decided, finally, to download it.
 Spiral Scratch was the third punk record ever released by a British band, the first and second being New Rose by The Damned and Anarchy in the UK by the Sex Pistols respectively.
 Boredom is its lead track, as fast and frantic as Neat Neat Neat by The Damned, which is what comes next.
 Both records were released in early 1977 within less than a month of each other, implying that Neat Neat Neat can’t be far off being the fourth punk record ever released by a British band.